okelloEnos/Pokemon/privacy-policy.md

 We take data security seriously and implement reasonable technical measures to protect information.
 However, no method of electronic transmission or storage is 100% secure.

 ### Children’s Privacy
-PokéDex is intended for all ages, including children.
+Creature Codex is intended for all ages, including children.
 We do not knowingly collect personal data from children under 13 or anyone else.
 If a parent or guardian believes that we have unknowingly collected a child's personal information, please contact us and we will delete the information immediately.

 ### Changes to This Privacy Policy